Annual Governance Statement 2019

 The governing body operates with the following committees:

 - Strategic Group – a small group of governors who focus on the future of the school, in line with the strategy agreed by the Governing Board via Board Meetings, and have a responsibility for mitigating key strategic risks.
-It will also oversee the Senior Leadership Team and Headteacher’s Performance Management.
+Through its members it will also oversee the Senior Leadership Team and Headteacher’s Performance

 - Resources committee - responsible for staffing, equality and diversity, finance, property management, health and safety

-- Teaching and learning committee - responsible for teaching and learning matters including target setting, standards and achievement, SEN (including reporting annually on the success of the SEN policy), monitoring teaching and learning and curriculum provision and ensuring that the governing body is represented at school improvement discussions.
+- learning and assessment committee - responsible for monitoring the curriculum provision, teaching and learning including target setting, standards and achievement, SEN and ensuring that the governing body is represented at school improvement discussions.

 Meetings of the governing body and attendance

 The full governing body met three times this year; all meetings are clerked by a trained professional clerk.
 The governing board committees meet regularly and have delegated authority to make decisions on behalf of the governing body.
 Attendance at meetings is good with all meetings quorate in 2018/19.
 Apologies for non-attendance are considered on an individual basis and governors appreciate the need for all governors to play an active role.